ShiraoShotaro/usdmgr/readme.md

 # Lisence

-This project are licensed under the MIT License, see the [license.txt](license.txt) file for details.
+This project is licensed under the MIT License, see the [license.txt](license.txt) file for details.